 7.3.
 LHSS retention

-LHSS shall be subject to the relevant accelerations in compliance with the acceleration corridors which are specified in Tables 2 to 3 in both positive and negative directions.
+The LHSS shall be subject to the relevant accelerations in compliance with the acceleration corridors which are specified in Tables 2 to 3 in both positive and negative directions.

 The LHSS shall remain attached to the vehicle at a minimum of one attachment point